kawodyaarachchige/JavaEE-POS-backend/README.md

 After installation, you gain the ability to:

-- Manage customer details, items, and orders efficiently with features for creating, reading, updating, and deleting records.
+- Manage customer details, items, and orders efficiently with features for creating, reading,searching,updating, and deleting records.

 ### API Documentation